Mentor Handbook

 Students will gain teaching experience in three areas: children (e.g. catechetical training, Sunday school, youth group work), adults (e.g. men’s group, Adult CE), individual discipleship (e.g. one-to-one mentoring, formal counseling).
 Students will participate in ongoing ministry (minimum of two semesters) in one of these areas.

 You will help your student get plugged into teaching and discipling in your church.
 Most semesters and summers, he should be involved in one of the three areas listed above.
 Remember that he will need to give a full academic year (i.e. two semesters) to at least one of them.
-He will write a reflection paper at the end of each semester on what he learned.
+He will write a journal at the end of each semester on what he learned.

 3 | Visitation